 As a chemist, historian of science, science educator and science communicator, my work is mostly focused on the history,

-Currently I work as an Excellence Visiting Researcher (Postdoc) of the Government of Mexico at the Educational Research Department of the Center for Research and Advanced Studies (DIE-CINVESTAV) of the National Polytechnic Institute (Mexico).
-Previously I worked as a
+didactics and communication of chemistry.
+Currently I work as an Excellence postdoctoral fellow of the Government of Mexico at the Education Research Department of the Centre of Research and

 Advanced Studies in Mexico City.
 Previously, I worked as a resident researcher at the López Piñero Inter-University Institute for Science Studies in Valencia, Spain (2018-2019).
 As a researcher,

 my work dwells in the borderlands between history of science and science education, mostly chemistry history and education.
 My research work focuses on the history of 20th science education

 (especially, chemistry education) and the didactic role of the history of chemistry in the current teaching context (focusing on the Nature of Science approach).
 This work has resulted in several

 Passionate about teaching, I work as an Associate Lecturer in History of Science at the University of València.
 I teach History of Chemistry and other History of Science courses in several BSc programs.
 I have also worked as an invited lecturer in several Secondary Education Teacher courses.
 In fact, I started my teaching career as a Physics and Chemistry Secondary Education teacher in a high school devoted to the inclusion of students with hearing impairment.